-This year Quilt Camp will be held on March 18, 2017 9 a.m. to 4 p.m. at the Joyce Fitzpatrick Senior Center at Brookwood Hall, 50 Irish Lane, East Islip.
+This year Quilt Camp will be held on March 30, 2019 from 9 a.m. to 4 p.m. at the Joyce Fitzpatrick Senior Center at Brookwood Hall, 50 Irish Lane, East Islip.

 Details of classes TBA

-An optional activity, the Mystery Quilt is led by Kim Young and began in September 2016.
+An optional activity, the Mystery Quilt is led by Cindy Carroll.
 The 'mystery' is that the quilters do not know what the final product will look like until its final construction!
-The instructions will be given out over the course of several months at our monthly meetings, ending with a Mystery Reveal (where everyone shows their finished products) at the May 2016 meeting.
-Hope you can join us in this fun and suspense - filled project!
+Click on the file below for months 1 and 2.

 The Hidden Stitchers, an independent applique group, meets the third Friday of the month at the Islip Library from 10 a.m. to 2 p.m.
 We share idea and projects that we're working on.
 Anyone is